alsmith/multicast-relay/README.md

 doesn't work on any other system than Linux but maybe useful for OpenWRT where it's rather tricky to compile up netifaces.

+--allowNonEther supports non-ethernet interfaces to be relayed [experimental].

 --wait indicates that the relay should wait for an IPv4 address to be assigned to each interface rather than bailing immediately if an interface is yet to be assigned an address.